SofthouseVxo/Education/Lectures/General/SolvingPuzzles.md

 1. Navigate (Lectures, Examples, react.js, google, ask)

 <br/>
-Lectures aren’t meant to only be looked at once, feedback to make the slides clearer is always appreciated.
+Lectures aren't meant to only be looked at once, feedback to make the slides clearer is always appreciated.

 <br/>